romaniaph/React-Pokedex/README.md

  - The main page contains a lsit of pokémons and a search bar.
  - You can navigate to pokemon detail clicking on it or searching by name/id.

+ ## Features:
+ - JavaScript — a programming language;
+ - Node — a JavaScript runtime designed to build scalable network applications.
+ - React — a library to build web interfaces;
+ - Express — a Node framework to build APIs and web apps;
+ - Styled Components — CSS-in-JS;

 ## Install:
+With npm or yarn installed in your machine.

   ```sh
   npm install